Controlled Drugs and Substances Act: Possession

 Schedule IV: It is not an indictable offence to possess a Schedule IV substance for personal use.

 If tried as a summary conviction offence, the defendant is liable to:

 Schedule I, II, or III: Maximum $1000 fine for the first offence and/or a maximum 6-month term of imprisonment, increasing to a maximum fine of $2000 for each subsequent offense and/or a maximum of 1 year in prison.

 Schedule IV: It is not a summary offence to possess a Schedule IV substance for personal use.

 Section (4), Subsection (2) of the CDSA reads that any person who obtains or who makes any attempt to obtain a Schedule I through IV substance from a physician without fully disclosing the details of any previous instances of obtaining a Schedule I through IV substance in the preceding thirty (30) days, a practice often referred to as "doctor shopping", is guilty of a summary or indictable offense, as per Section (4), Subsection (7)(a) and (b).

 These drugs are considered lawful (and thus without penalty) if the person from whom the substance, precursor or property was seized came into possession of it lawfully and continued to deal with it lawfully, such as through a prescription by a prescribing practitioner.

-Trafficking/Possession for the Purpose of
+Trafficking/Possession for the Purpose of Distribution

 If tried as an indictable offence, the defendant is liable to: